J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Soft Condensed Matter.md

 	- The potential of the double layer is the _$\zeta-$potential_

 - The _net charge density_ in the layer, using the above:
-	- _Integrating_ gives the charge of the layer, as expected
+	- _Integrating_ gives the _charge of the original layer_, as expected from neutrality
 $$\rho(x)=-\frac{\sigma}{\lambda_{D}}\exp\left( -\frac{x}{\lambda_{D}} \right)$$
-### Charged parallel plates in monovalent salt(rewrite)
-- Let there be two _semi-infinite_ parallel plates
-- Let them be immersed in a solution of two _monovalent_ ions

 ### Other geometries
 - Let there be a _spherical colloidal particle_ with charge $Q$ and radius $a$:
 - In spherical polars, the Debye-Huckel equation: